 Dr. David Ross, SAIT President and CEO says everyone at SAIT and the greater community can share in the excitement of the gift because it will make an enormous contribution to strengthening industry and, ultimately, the Alberta economy.

 “We are honoured David Bissett has chosen SAIT,” says Dr. Ross.
 “This significant contribution will enable SAIT to support our students and our industry partners, to develop the mindset, adaptability and knowledge to use and create technology to drive us forward.”

-Bissett says that, while the $30 million is intended to develop a new school, he knows it will take even more support from other contributors to make it a long term success.
-SAIT’s plan for the school will be developed over the next few months, a process which will include consultation with industry partners and community leaders to ensure the design meets employer needs.
+Bissett says that, while the $30 million is intended to develop a new school, he knows it will take even more support from other contributors to make it a long-term success.
+SAIT’s plan for the school will be developed over the next few months, a process that will include consultation with industry partners and community leaders to ensure the design meets employer needs.

 SAIT started meeting the needs of industry over 100 years ago when its first students learned to fix early automobiles and farm machinery.
 Dr. Ross says the new school of advanced digital technology will continue that tradition because digital fluency is vital to the industries we rely on for our continued economic health and prosperity.

 This is David Bissett’s second gift to SAIT.
 He donated $5 million in 2014 to establish the Bissett Bursary Program, providing full tuition annually to high school graduates who demonstrate financial need.